minprog/programmeren-ki/overviews/1 C/overview.md

 In this module, you'll learn about the C programming language.
 It's a great language that has been used to make small and large programs alike.
 You'll start with the small ones!

-## Help

-For information on (or help with) this module:

-1. Attend your mentor's section meeting.

-2. Ask questions during office hours using the "Ask" tool on this website.

-3. Visit (or e-mail) the course's heads.
-{: start="0"}

 ## Getting Started

 Your first program will be a classic.
 The goal of this exercise is to try out compiling your program, maybe fixing a typo and getting used to the editor.
 No need to submit!